Rice University Bird Survey

 We're conducting a biweekly census on the 2nd and 4th Tuesdays of the month.
 During migration periods, we may schedule more frequent counts.
-Meet at 7:00 AM in Intramural Field 6 (coordinates: 29.714622, -95.402109), which is by Harris Gully and between the Tudor Field House and Wiess College.
+Meeting time varies with the season.
+Meet at Intramural Field 6 (coordinates: 29.714622, -95.402109), which is by Harris Gully and between the Tudor Field House and Wiess College.
 Park in the Moody Center Visitor Lot, which is accessed from the entrance to campus at the intersection of University Blvd and Stockton St. From the Moody Center parking lot, walk east along the paved road past Reckling baseball park to the intramural area.
 We begin at Harris Gully.
 From there, we will make a circuit around campus and end at the café at the Brochstein Pavilion.